 The success of the Teal Pumpkin Project has spawned a number of similar efforts to accommodate children with other disabilities.
 Chief among these are blue and purple pumpkin initiatives.

-Carrying a blue bucket is intended to alert others that the participant (who may be a child or adult) is coping with Autistic Spectrum Disorder (ASD) and may be non-verbal or have difficulty communicating.
+Carrying a blue bucket is intended to alert others that the participant (who may be a child or adult) may be coping with Autistic Spectrum Disorder (ASD) and may be non-verbal or have difficulty communicating.

 The tradition seems to have started with this 2018 Facebook post by Alicia Plumer: